-General (non-enhanced) tax deduction: Businesses that donate inventory may claim a tax deduction in the amount of the property's basis, which is usually its cost to the business and is often lower than the fair market value, which is the value at which goods can be sold.
-Businesses other than C-corporations-including S-corporations, sole proprietorships, and some LLCs-cannot deduct more than 30% of the business' total taxable income each year.
+General (non-enhanced) tax deduction: Businesses that donate inventory may claim a tax deduction in the amount of the property's cost basis, which is usually its cost to the business and is often lower than the fair market value, which is the value at which goods can be sold.
+Businesses other than C-corporations-including S-corporations, sole proprietorships, and some LLCs-cannot deduct more than either 30% or 50% of the business' total taxable income each year, depending on the type of organization to which the business is donating.
 C-corporations generally cannot deduct more than 10% of their taxable income for the year.

-Enhanced tax deduction: The enhanced tax deduction provides an extra incentive for donation by allowing the donating business to deduct the lesser of (a) twice the basis value of the donated food or (b) the basis value of the donated food plus one-half of the food's expected profit margin (if the food were sold at its fair market value).
+Enhanced tax deduction: The enhanced tax deduction provides an extra incentive for donation of food by allowing the donating business to deduct the lesser of (a) twice the basis value of the donated food; or (b) the basis value of the donated food plus one-half of the food's expected profit margin (if the food were sold at its fair market value).
 Under the enhanced deduction, all businesses may deduct up to 15% of their taxable income for food donations.

 Example: A grocery store donates potatoes with a fair market value of \$100.
 The basis value of these potatoes was \$30.
-The expected profit margin is the fair market value minus the basis value (\$100 - \$30), which is \$70.
+The expected profit from selling the food is the fair market value minus the basis value (\$100 - \$30), which is \$70.
 Under the enhanced deduction, the grocery store is eligible to deduct the smaller of:

-- (a) Basis Value $x 2 = $30 \times 2 = $60, or$ - (b) Basis Value + (expected profit margin/2) = \$30 + (\$70/2) = \$65
+- (a) Basis Value x = 30 x = 60, or - (b) Basis Value + (expected profit margin/2) = 30 + (70/2) = 65